 “Only through art can we get outside ourselves and know another’s view of the universe, which is not the same as ours…Thanks to art, instead of seeing a single world, our own, we see it multiply until we have as many worlds as there are original artists.”
 Marcel Proust

-Welcome to the Memorial Art Gallery’s website, one of the many new ways by which we, in common with other art museums, connect people with art.
-We are now able to share with an international audience the Gallery’s many programs and events, as well as a permanent collection described as the “best-balanced collection in the state outside of metropolitan New York City.”
+Welcome to the Memorial Art Gallery’s website, one of the many ways by which we, in common with other art museums, connect people with art.
+We are able to share with an international audience the Gallery’s many programs and events, as well as a permanent collection described as the “best-balanced collection in the state outside of metropolitan New York City.”

 Through this site, you can also learn about our year-round schedule of exhibitions, tours and events, including concerts on North America’s only full-size Italian Baroque organ.